What is employee onboarding?

 In some organizations, the new employee onboarding process is one to two days long, whereas in many organizations, it includes a series of activities spanning one or more months.

 During onboarding, new employees receive information specific to their role and team.
 The terms “onboarding” and “orientation” are correlated, but they are different.
 Generally speaking, employee orientation is a part of the comprehensive onboarding program.

-Successful onboarding lays the foundation for a long-term relationship between the employer and the employee.
+A successful onboarding plan lays the foundation for a long-term relationship between the employer and the employee.
 It builds loyalty, increases employee engagement, improves productivity, and brings more satisfaction to new hires, resulting in higher retention.

 In this article, we will review major steps in the onboarding process and the best practices that hiring managers and HR professionals can keep in mind while onboarding new hires in landscaping, manufacturing, construction, and other industries.